mikemhenry/userdocs/docs-src/getting-Started/parallelization.md

 ![serial vs. threads](../images/threading.png)

-The amount of utilized cores is specified during runtime by SLURM (using `--cpus-per-task` option) and noted to the application using `$OMP_NUM_THREADS` (or in worse case hard-coded by the programmer).
+The amount of utilized cores is specified during runtime by lsf (using `--cpus-per-task` option) and noted to the application using `$OMP_NUM_THREADS` (or in worse case hard-coded by the programmer).
 There can be multiple parallel regions the application.

 ### Compiling and Running